Promising cure for COPD: Is a breakthrough treatment within reach?

 Promising cure for COPD

-Did you know that chronic obstructive pulmonary diseases (COPD) is actually the third leading cause of death worldwide?
+Did you know that chronic obstructive pulmonary disease (COPD) is actually the third leading cause of death worldwide?
 According to the World Health Organization (WHO), the lung disease – which restricts airflow and causes breathing problems – led to 3.23 million deaths in 2019 alone.
-This highlights the critical need for finding a treatment that could become a promising cure for COPD.
+This highlights the critical need for more therapies to be approved for COPD, as well as for finding a treatment that could become a promising cure for COPD and ultimately reverse the progression of the disease.

 COPD is primarily caused by long-term exposure to irritants that damage the lungs, with smoking and air pollution being the most common causes of the disease.
 COPD falls under two main categories: emphysema and chronic bronchitis.
 Emphysema typically occurs when the tiny air sacs – alveoli – in the lungs become severely damaged, while chronic bronchitis refers to a chronic cough and phlegm production due to inflammation in the airways.

-In order to find new promising treatments for COPD – particularly treatments that could become a cure for the disease – researchers have been investigating stem cells, which are capable of differentiating into any cell in the body, as well as progenitor cells, which are descendants of stem cells and can only differentiate into the cells that belong to the same tissue or organ, and are normally used by the body to repair and replace damaged tissue.
+In order to find an actual cure, researchers have been investigating stem cells, which are capable of differentiating into any cell in the body, as well as progenitor cells, which are descendants of stem cells and can only differentiate into the cells that belong to the same tissue or organ and are normally used by the body to repair and replace damaged tissue.

 The results of this type of research have been conflicting, especially for stem cells.
 That is, until recently.